-There is another closing system that is rarely used because it is expensive, partly because it has other downsides.
+There is another closing system that is however rarely used because it is expensive, partly because it has other downsides.
 It uses special zippers that are designed not to let the water in.
 There are two types of these zippers.
 The more affordable ones, but still expensive, are rainproof zippers, which we are also using in our DryTide backpack outside pockets.
 You will notice that closing this zipper feels harder and tighter than with regular zippers.
 These zippers will withstand rain without much problems and are much more reliable than the above mentioned water resistant zippers, but if dropped into water they will slowly let water get in.
 The last option are 100% waterproof zippers that also work underwater.
 Using these would make the backpack 3 times more expensive, so we opted against them.

 The danger with using zippers is that if you are not careful, and you don’t close the zipper all the way, it won’t do you much good.
 Even a small hole at the end of the zipper will let in more water that the fold down system in 10 hours of floating on sea.
 This is why we have designed the DryTide backpack using both closing systems.
 The big main compartment uses the fold down system that is more practical and fail proof.
 The two external pockets on the other hand use rainproof zippers.
 This makes DryTide the most advanced and innovative backpack out there.

 When Do You Need 100% Waterproof Backpack?